 If you’re interest in starting or maintaining a healthful shift like ours, start by cutting back on added sugars.
 Be sure to find recipes—like this one—that are chock full of herbs and spices and fresh vegetables, and take the time to plan meals and weekly menus at home.
 It’s good to have a few recipes that are quick and easy in your weekday repertoire, otherwise menu fatigue is going to set in when you are sitting down to eat that third salad of the week.

 Larb is very quick and easy to prepare, and it is unbelievably flavorful.
 It’s a Thai dish that’s really just a salad comprised mostly of ground meat.
-It is most commonly made with pork, but is just as delicious with ground chicken or beef.
+It is most commonly made with pork, but is just as delicious with ground chicken, beef or lamb.
 Larb is packed full of herbs, chilis, and onion or shallot and is usually eaten either with sticky rice or wrapped in a leaf of butter lettuce.
 The entire prep and cook time can be completed in about 15 minutes.
 Most all of the ingredients for Larb can be found fairly easily in your grocery store, but I’ve provided a few alternates just in case.

 Juice of three limes